Intercultural Credibility at The Seattle School

 - Underrepresented student support –The Seattle School acknowledges that students who are underrepresented have different experiences in classrooms and in the field and therefore benefit from intentional connection and support.

-- OSA partners with student leaders to support and offer groups for Students of Color and LGBTIQA+ Students, as well as providing one-on-one pastoral care and connection with alumni who share experience as professionals with underrepresented identities.
+- The Students & Academic Services (SAS) team partners with student leaders to support and offer groups for Students of Color and LGBTQIA+ Students, as well as providing one-on-one pastoral care and connection with alumni who share experience as professionals with underrepresented identities.

 - Student groups form around connection and support for additional areas of underrepresentation.
-Examples of other groups include: students in recovery, students over 40, students with disabilities, and students who do not identify as Christian.
-For more information, contact OSA’s Manager of Accessibility & Vocational Programs.
+Examples of other groups include students in recovery, students over 40, students with disabilities, and students who do not identify as Christian.
+For more information, contact the Director of Student & Academic Services.

-- OSA facilitates regular gatherings for the leaders of student groups and also with the leaders of our four student leadership realms to encourage connection, collaboration, and support.
+- SAS facilitates regular gatherings for the leaders of student groups and also with the leaders of our four student leadership realms to encourage connection, collaboration, and support.

 - Develop a strategic plan, aligned with the school’s strategic plan and core themes, to support the continual deepening movement of intercultural credibility and the prioritization of diversity, equity, inclusion, and justice in our community.